PvPClt/project/album_en.md

 ![](Images/En_Album_18.jpg)

-At the frontline in Ukraine.
+At the Russian-Ukrainian frontline.
 Russian soldiers haggle with a prostitute.
 Nearby, a priest is preaching.

 **Priest:**